 • Pursue Education and Experience – find the right educational path and gain valuable experience in order to reach your career goals.

-• Pursue Employment – learn job search skills, networking, resume critiques, mock interviews, and post on Falcon Career Network (DCC’s web-based job board).
+• Pursue Employment – learn about job search skills, networking, resume critiques, mock interviews, and view job postings in myDCC under Counseling and Career Services in the Student Life Tab.

 Personal or Psychological Counseling

 College is a time of great personal development and growth.
 There are many challenges that people confront during their college years.
 Successfully navigating these conflicts are an integral part of growth and development at college.
 To help students succeed, C&CS offers confidential counseling provided by licensed professionals in the fields of psychology, social work, and mental health counseling.
-Services provided include individual counseling, group counseling, crisis counseling, and alcohol/drug abuse education workshops.
-Students utilize these services to address a range of concerns including (but not limited to): college adjustment, stress/anxiety, depression, relationship problems, family concerns, alcohol/drug issues, eating/body image problems, grief/loss, sexual orientation, gender identity, or trauma.
+Services provided include individual counseling, group counseling, crisis counseling, alcohol/drug abuse education workshops and psychiatric counseling.
+Students utilize these services to address a range of concerns including (but not limited to): college adjustment, stress/anxiety, depression, relationship problems, family concerns, alcohol/drug issues, eating/body image problems, grief/loss, sexual orientation, gender identity or trauma.
 To speak with a counselor, call (845) 431-8040 or stop by Student Services, Room 301.

 In addition to offering counseling, C&CS provides other wellness-oriented services including a yearly campus-wide wellness fair, workshops on a range of mental health issues, and a Mentors in Violence Prevention Program.